10 Tips to Improve Teacher and Parent Communication

 Parent-Teacher Conference Tips

-Parent-teacher conferences are one crucial way of connecting parents and teachers to talk about a child.
-While they aren't the only method of communication, they matter because they provide the chance to meet face to face.
+Parent-teacher conferences provide the perfect venue for parents and teachers to discuss a child's education.
+Phone calls and emails can help you connect briefly throughout the week, but parent-teacher conferences allow both parties to sit down face to face and have a detailed conversation.
 In this setting, parents and teachers can learn a lot about each other and build a rapport that will benefit students throughout the school year.

-When possible, meet in the classroom, so parents can see student artwork and assignments around the room.
-Most parents love seeing the books their child is reading and the science projects they're working on.
+When possible, meet in the classroom so that parents can see student artwork and assignments around the room.
+Most parents love looking at the books their child is reading or the science projects they're working on.
 Allow them the freedom to explore and ask a few questions before diving into the topic at hand.
-If you can't meet in person, be sure to begin a phone call or video conference inquiring about the student's family and how things are going for them.
-There's no need to ask pointed or personal questions about their home life.
-A simple "How's everything with your family?" can be an excellent conversational prompt.

 How Planners Can Help Improve Parent-Teacher Communication